leostimpfle/leostimpfle.github.io/_posts/2024-02-03-non-separating_commas.markdown

 {% endhighlight %}

 ## The Solution
-To the human eye it is clear that the sample contains three columns and that the second field in the third row contains nested doublequotes rather than three separate fields.
+To the human eye it is clear that the sample contains three columns and that the second field in the third row contains nested double quotes rather than three separate fields.
 The objective is to replace the inner double quotes to enable the parser to identify the string within the outer double quotes as a single field.
 This is achieved with a regular expression and a dynamic replacement of the string matched by the expression.
 Keep on reading for an explanation of the solution.

 {% highlight ruby %}
 import re